Telenav/kivakit/documentation/developing/releasing.md

 To publish code flowers for the build:

+1. Change your current directory to: kivakit-assets/docs/codeflowers
-1. Run *kivakit-build-codeflowers.sh* to build codeflowers for KivaKit
+2. Run *./kivakit-build-codeflowers.sh* to build codeflowers for KivaKit
-2. Insert in *$KIVAKIT\_HOME/tools/codeflowers/site/index.html* the HTML code output by the build process This will change the options in the dropdown to include any new projects
+3. Insert into *site/index.html* the HTML code output by the build process.
+This will change the options in the dropdown to include any new projects.
-3. Run *kivakit-upload-codeflowers.sh* to install the codeflowers on their web server
+4. Commit your changes to kivakit-assets

 #### 2.4 Commit Changes